olalium/homepage/README.md

-Code for my homepage, in progress
+Frontend React App code for my homepage available at https://olalium.no/ .